U.S. Congresswoman in Chilean Magazine

 (Read More)

-IT STILL HAS A WEBSITE EDITION
+AL DAMIR STILL PUBLISHES A WEBSITE EDITION

-See article to find more background information.
+See article, here on Latin Arabia, to find more background information.

 What is clear is that the Palestinian-Chilean community has/had enough wealth and clout to publish a magazine and attract major advertisers to it.